 But this is just another great example of the importance of reading something multiple times before you post words online that anyone with the most basic form of technology can find at the click of a button.
 Be careful out there in cyberspace, my friends.

-Over the last few years Damian Priest has been one of the stars to watch…
+Over the last few years there have been a number of stars to watch in…